Prag8855/aab/content/guides/start-a-business-in-germany.md

 **It's not so bad.** It's a lot of work in the first year.
 There is a lot to learn, and a lot of paperwork to do.
 You must be organised.
 After a year or two, it's easier.

-**If you need a [residence permit](/glossary/Aufenthaltstitel)** to live in Germany, it's harder because you must deal with the [immigration office](/glossary/Ausländerbehörde).
-It takes a few months to [get a freelance visa](/guides/freelance-visa), and you must renew it every few years.
-This adds a lot of costs, delays and paperwork.
+**If you need a [residence permit](/glossary/Aufenthaltstitel)** to live in Germany, it's harder.
+You might need to apply for a [freelance visa](/glossary/Freelance%20visa).
+It adds costs, delays and paperwork.
+Your current residence permit might allow part-time self-employment, but you might need a freelance visa for full-time self-employment.

 **If you don't speak German**, it's much harder.
 You will need a lot of help.
 Important letters, online information and official forms are only in German.
-Most Bürgeramt, Ausländerbehörde and Finanzamt employees only speak German.
-If you have a problem, you need German to solve it.
+Most [[Bürgeramt]], [[Ausländerbehörde]] and [[Finanzamt]] employees only speak German.
+If you have a problem, you must speak German to solve it.

 ## Cost of running a business